 In both the IB and the A Level courses, we provide a wide range of subjects to choose from and a good selection of subject combinations.
 We also provide pupils with thorough and relevant careers advice to ensure they choose subjects to match their university or career ambitions.

-As well as the extensive suite of A Level subjects we also offer OCR Cambridge Technical courses in Art & Design, Business and Sport and Physical Activity
+As well as the extensive suite of A Level subjects we also offer OCR Cambridge Technical courses.

 Set sizes in the Sixth Form are relatively small so pupils receive the individual attention that is often key to success.
 We do expect our pupils to take more responsibility for their work in the Sixth Form and to study with a greater degree of independence.
 At the same time we understand that study at this level is challenging and pupils will be fully supported throughout the two years.